-On behalf of Kadish & Anthony Law Group posted in blog on Tuesday, June 13, 2017.
+On behalf of Kadish & Associates Law Group posted in blog on Tuesday, June 13, 2017.

 You get up early and drive to work.
 Like many, your commute may be an hour or more in the worst traffic.
 Maybe you work long hours at a job you are growing to hate more each day.
 You are good at your job, but your boss gets the glory, and you get a mediocre paycheck.